ethereum/web3.py/docs/contributing.rst

 Final test before each release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before releasing a new version, build and test the package that will be released:
+Before releasing a new version, build and test the package that will be released.
+There's a script to build and install the wheel locally, then generate a temporary virtualenv for smoke testing:

 .. code:: sh

-    git checkout master && git pull
+    $ git checkout master && git pull

-    make package
+    $ make package

     # in another shell, navigate to the virtualenv mentioned in output of ^

-    # load the virtualenv with the packaged trinity release
+    # load the virtualenv with the packaged web3.py release
-    source package-smoke-test/bin/activate
+    $ source package-smoke-test/bin/activate

     # smoke test the release
     $ pip install ipython